Environmental, Social & Governance (ESG) Policy

 As a result of our investing approach, our customers are the owners of thousands of companies around the world.
 At PensionBee we believe in the engagement with consequences approach.
 This means we want to work with all companies to help them become better corporate citizens and create an investment system that rewards positive impact to the planet and society.

 However, there will always be some companies that it is not possible to engage with.
-These companies engage in harmful business activities, such as the manufacture of weapons expressly intended for use against civilians, or continually break international norms in line with the United Nations Global Compact (UNGC).
+These companies engage in harmful business activities, such as the manufacture of weapons expressly intended for use against civilians, tobacco producers or those who continually break international norms in line with the United Nations Global Compact (UNGC).

 To unify our investment philosophy with our responsibility as an asset owner and position as a corporate role model, our approach to ESG integration is asset-based screening complemented by investment stewardship.